olaoluwaolu/PulzeLock/README.md

 # Theory - Vital Signs Extraction

+/-- Logan, can you explain how you extract each vital sign?
+Please also include figures!

 # Theory - User Identification

+/--Olaolu: Include the User ID pipeline + explain the reasoning + hyperparameters

 # Future Work

+Currently, our proposed algorithm for user identification via deep learning is unable to distinguish between users.
+Future work to improve this includes:
++ Developing an improved deep-learning algorithm for identification
++ Collecting longer PPG recordings (>1 minute)

 # Files + Description
 1. RaspiIDv2.py: The purpose of this file is to